MuthuAjay/MuthuAjay/README.md

-Hi there 👋,
-  I'm Muthu Ajay
-  I am a passionate Data Scientist and Deep Learning Engineer with extensive experience in developing, implementing, and optimizing machine learning models.
+- :telescope: I am a passionate Data Scientist and Deep Learning Engineer with extensive experience in developing, implementing, and optimizing machine learning models.
-  My journey in the world of data science and AI has been marked by diverse projects, ranging from image classification and clustering to developing end-to-end data quality solutions.
+  My journey in the world of data science and AI has been marked by diverse projects, ranging from image classification and clustering to developing end-to-end data quality solutions .

 🔭 What I’m working on:
   Building advanced AI models and fine-tuning them for specific applications.
   Developing a chatbot using LLMs to provide accurate answers based on trained data.